KlusterAlert

 Deploy the agent

 Install the KlusterAlert Helm chart into each cluster.
-The lightweight agent runs in its own namespace and requires minimal RBAC.
+The lightweight agent runs in its own namespace and uses read-only RBAC.
+No kubeconfig upload, no inbound firewall rules.

 2